-This confusing teaching has those still living and gathered into the air (heavenly realm), instead remaining in the Sheol with the wicked, saying both those in the grave and those still living are gathered from earth at the same time.
+This confusing teaching has those 'born again' still living, and those 'born again' having passed from this life into the air (heavenly realm), instead remaining in the Sheol with the wicked, saying both those in the grave and those still living are gathered from earth at the same time.
 Paul states clearly as do other verses of scripture that the righteous at death go to be with the Lord in the heavenly realm, this is understood in 1 Thessalonians 4:14,17 "We believe that Jesus died and rose again and so we believe that God will bring with Jesus those who have fallen asleep in him...
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air."
 This tells us the saints still living at the Coming of Christ are gathered to be together with those in the air who had passed on before, and here in the clouds meet the Lord in the air.
 Scripture describes only one gathering of those remaining or still living upon earth, otherwise adequate scripture exists telling of the redeemed at death going directly to the Lord.
 This does not mean together with the Lord in the grave or Sheol.
 Christ described this place in John 14:1-4 "In my Father's house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 You know the way to the place where I am going."

 Some will tell you that you have neither salvation nor redemption, because these like resurrection are only a promise to come and are yet unfulfilled.
 It is true we wait many things in life, however our Lord and God is greater and able to accomplish beyond that within mans understanding.
 The blood of the Lamb was not shed without power or effect, being at most an effect not to be realized until some very distant future.
 Our salvation, our redemption, and our resurrection according to the Lord is for now as told in 1 Peter 1:18-19 "For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your forefathers, but with the precious blood of Christ..."
 These saints redeemed by the Lord have all their promises fulfilled through the Holy Spirit as told in Galatians 3:14 "He redeemed us in order that the blessing given to Abraham might come to the Gentiles through Christ Jesus, so that by faith we might receive the promise of the Spirit."
 The Holy Spirit is not a Hope to come, we can be certain today and tomorrow because the Word guarantees our redemption being more than hope in Ephesians 1:13-14 "And you also were included in Christ when you heard the word of truth, the gospel of your salvation.
 Having believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance until the redemption of those who are God's possession-to the praise of his glory."
 Are we all today in this heavenly realm, cavorting around the heavenly realm of the air, no, but ask me again tomorrow.